Published on

 }

-The use() hook for async boundaries
+The use() hook - simple async data

 import { use } from 'react'